Review our draft Vision Zero Action Plan!

 This image shows cities in San Mateo County that have committed to Vision Zero.

-The Vision Zero Action Plan is an analysis and strategy document that provides a clear path forward to improve road safety by identifying key safety challenges and ways to address them.
+The Comprehensive Safety Action Plan is an analysis and strategy document that provides a clear path forward to improve road safety by identifying key safety challenges and ways to address them.
 Key elements of the Plan and its development process include:

 Map pinpoint icon